Chief Craig on the cover of a National Rifle Association publication in June 2014.

 By contrast, however, Craig has said he wants to see guns kept out of the hands of the mentally ill

-In response to criticism over the portion of his rhetoric that many view as being pro-gun, Craig in 2015 branded his philosophy as "pro-life."
+In response to criticism over his pro-gun rhetoric, Craig in 2015 branded his philosophy as "pro-life."

 "Pro-life, not pro-victim," he told WXYZ.
 "Addressing an imminent threat to life."